Ranjini (actress): Career

-Ranjini was born in Singapore as Sasha to Selvaraj and Lilly, belonging to fourth generation residents of Singapore, with roots from Tirunelveli.
+Ranjini was born in Singapore as Sasha to Selvaraj and Lilly, belonging to fourth generation residents of Singapore, with roots from Tirunelveli, Tamil Nadu.
 She was introduced to films by famous director Bharathiraja, a friend of her father.
 Bharathiraja gave her the screen name of "Ranjini" for his 1985 film Muthal Mariyathai.
 Ranjini, whose family was in Singapore then had flown down to Chennai taking a break from studies with the hope that the shooting would get over within two weeks.

-Her first Malayalam film was Swathi Thirunal in 1987, a National Award feature directed by Lenin Rajendran.
+Her first Malayalam film was Swathi Thirunal in 1987, a National Film Awards feature directed by Lenin Rajendran.
 The film was a critical success and she won The Cinema Express Award for Best Actress.
 She went on to act in Malayalam films like Chithram, Mukunthetta Sumitra Vilikkunnu (1988) and Kottayam Kunjachan (1990).

 Ranjini quit acting in films at the peak of her career to move to London, where she continued her studies.
 Her last film was Customs Diary (1993), directed by TS Suresh Babu.